MaxAlyokhin/binary-synth/README.md

 ## Interface features

--   Reading speed - interpretation speed; at high speeds over 0.001 the application may become unstable
+-   `Reading speed` — interpretation speed; at high speeds over 0.001 the application may become unstable

--   Bitness - we can divide the binary code into words of 8 or 16 bits, which changes the number of available frequencies (256 or 65536).
+-   `Bitness` — we can divide the binary code into words of 8 or 16 bits, which changes the number of available frequencies (256 or 65536).

--   Frequency generation mode
+-   `Frequency generation mode`

-    -   continuous - continuous frequency distribution
+    -   `continuous` — continuous frequency distribution
-    -   tempered - distribution by 12-step equal-tempered scale.
+    -   `tempered` — distribution by 12-step equal-tempered scale.
 There are notes from C-2 to B8

--   Transition type - transition between frequencies
+-   `Transition type` — transition between frequencies

-    -   immediate - instantaneous, rough transition
+    -   `immediate` — instantaneous, rough transition
-    -   linear - linearly to the next frequency
+    -   `linear` — linearly to the next frequency
-    -   exponential - exponentially to the next frequency
+    -   `exponential` — exponentially to the next frequency

--   Random time gap - adds a random amount of time to the next tone within the Reading speed parameter.
+-   `Random time gap` — adds a random amount of time to the next tone within the `reading speed` parameter.
 Makes the sound less "robotic", as the distance to each tone is slightly different and it adds more "liveliness" to the playing

--   Commands range - allows to play not the whole file, but a certain part of it
+-   `Commands range` — allows to play not the whole file, but a certain part of it

--   Solid mode - the "solid press" mode, does not send noteOff commands; if the commands are the same in a row (and as a consequence notes), even noteOn is not sent. allSoundOff is sent at the end.
+-   `Solid mode` — the "solid press" mode, does not send `noteOff` commands; if the commands are the same in a row (and as a consequence notes), even noteOn is not sent. `allSoundOff` is sent at the end.
 On some synthesizers it allows smooth transitions between notes

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
 The Y axis of the mouse movement determines the "power" of the value change